-Learn more about targeted therapies.
+Learn more about targeted therapies including trastuzumab.

 Hormone therapies include tamoxifen and aromatase inhibitors.
 Some side effects of these drugs (such as menopausal symptoms) may become less frequent and less intense over time, but they can still be hard to manage.
 Before hormone therapy begins, talk with your health care provider about possible side effects and ways to deal with them.

 Let your provider know about any side effects you have.
 The only way that your provider can help you manage side effects is if he/she knows about them.
 These drugs are taken for at least five years.
 That can be a long time to deal with side effects, so, it’s important to be honest and tell your provider what you are experiencing.
 Together, you and your provider can discuss ways to manage your symptoms.
 Your provider may also be able to switch you to a different hormone therapy that may have fewer side effects for you.